AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 2. If we unify a telescope function with type which is *definitely not* and implicit function, we solve the domain telescope to be empty.

+Unifying telescopes themselves (and their lambdas and applications) is purely structural and not very interesting.

 With this, the previous failing example is OK:

 ```